DomainDrivenArchitecture/lineagos-fairphone/installation_guide.md

 Install LineageOS on Fairphone
 ------------------------------
 1.1.
 Save you Data and Unlock Bootloader (on Your Fairphone)
+- Save all relevant data from you smartphone on your computer.
 - Find IMEI number (Settings - About phone)
 - Find serial number (Settings - About phone - Model and Hardware)
 - enter them [here][bootloader] and get your unlock code.
 - enable Developer mode (press 7 times “Build number” (Settings - About phone))
-- enable OEM unlocking with unlock code (System – Advanced – Developer options)
+- enable OEM unlocking with unlock code (Settings - System – Advanced – Developer options)
-- enable USB Debugging (System – Advanced – Developer options)
+- enable USB Debugging (Settings - System – Advanced – Developer options)

 1.2.
-Install and download dependencies (on Your Computer)
+Download and install dependencies (on Your Computer)
 - install fastboot and adb (sudo apt install adb fastboot)
 - Download LineageOS .img and .zip files [here][LineageOS]
 - connect Fairphone via USB with computer
 - Reboot bootloader (adb reboot bootloader)

-1.2.1 Optional installation of Google Play Store
+1.2.1.
+Optional installation of GooglePlay Store
 - If you can't abstain from the Play Store there exist a minimum Google installation, (pico) Open GApps.
 - Download the favored version from [here][GApps].